 Ostensibly, Apple’s new headquarters is well designed, well manicured, and a lovely example of careful planning and perfect construction.
 Anyone who has been involved in designing, constructing, and living in anything knows perfection isn’t part of the equation.

-Design chief Jonny Ive defended Apple Park this way:
+Design chief Jony Ive defended Apple Park this way:

 We didn’t make Apple Park for other people.
 And so a lot of the criticisms I think are utterly bizarre — because it wasn’t made for you.
 And I know how we work, and you don’t.